Fusion Quivers: Fusion quivers

 using the oplax monoidal structure of $Q$.
 However, the category $(\mod(Q), \widetilde{\otimes})$ is in general not rigid: In case that $Q$ is even a strong monoidal functor, it is straightforward to see that an object $(a,f) \in \mod(Q)$ has a left and right dual, if and only if $f: Q (a) \rightarrow a $ is an isomorphism in $\Cat{A}$. \end{remarklist} \end{remark}

 Which quivers do admit the structure of a fusion quiver?
 An obstruction for a quiver to be a Drinfeld fusion quiver is the following.
 Recall that vertex $i$ of a $Q$ is called a \emph{source} if no edge of $Q$ ends in $i$ and a \emph{sink}, if no edge starts in $i$. \begin{proposition} Let $Q=Q_{z}$ be a non-trivial Drinfeld quiver.
 Then there are no sources and sinks in $Q$. \end{proposition} \begin{proof} The category $\Cat{A}_{Q}=\mod(Q)^{\vses}$ is a semisimple rigid monoidal category.
 Thus for $z \in \cent(\Cat{A})$ not the zero object, the product $z \otimes x_{i} \in \Cat{A}$ is not the zero object, so there is for all $i\in I$ some $j \in I$, such that $Q_{z}(i,j)\neq 0$.
-Similarly, by considering the product with $z^{*}$, we obtain that for all $i \in I$ there is a $j \in I$ such that $Q_{z}(j,i) \neq 0$, thus there exist not sources or sinks in $Q_{z}$. \end{proof}
+Similarly, by considering the product with $z^{*}$, we obtain that for all $i \in I$ there is a $j \in I$ such that $Q_{z}(j,i) \neq 0$, thus there exist not sources or sinks in $Q_{z}$. \end{proof} \begin{remark} If we consider the Drinfeld quivers $(\Cat{A},z)$ as a method to construct rigid monoidal categories, note that the category $\Cat{C}_{z}$ is non-semisimple and non-finite: Since $Q_{z}$ is not the trivial quiver, it is non-semisimple and since necessarily it has cycles by Proposition \ref{proposition:no-s-s}, the path algebra is infinite-dimensional and thus $\Cat{C}_{z}$ is non-finite.
+Moreover we know that $\Cat{C}_{z}$ is hereditary as for all categories of quiver modules the extension groups above degree one vanish, see \cite{reineke08}. \end{remark}